yourssmile/TrafficLanguageDataSet/README.md

         "conversations": [
             {
                 "from": "human",
-                "value": "<video>\nCould you provide a summary of the incidents that occurred at various timestamps in the video?"
+                "value": "<video>\nCan you point out if anyone is making a right turn in the video??"
             },
             {
                 "from": "gpt",
-                "value": "A crowd of people watching an asian news broadcast from <s0> to <e0>.
-An image of the news, showing people at a church from <s1> to <e1>."
+                "value": "Sure, someone just started a right turn at <s0> and ended a right turn at <e0>."
             }
         ],
         "meta": {